Biden is creating a new White House office focused on gun violence prevention

 Advocates say Biden's new announcement helps show he is willing to act unilaterally on an issue important to young voters — at a time when he needs to energize this crucial voting bloc ahead of the 2024 presidential election.

-The announcement will come days after the White House announced a new Climate Corps job training program, also aimed at appealing to younger Americans.
+"There's been a paradigm shift, I think, in American politics around guns," said David Hogg, who co-founded March For Our Lives after a mass shooting at his high school in Parkland, Fla., five years ago.

+"[Democrats are] no longer running from this issue.
+They're running on it and proudly," he added.

 Hogg said Biden needs young voters to win reelection.
 "That's not even my opinion.
 That's just objectively true.
-He needs young voters to win again, he especially needs younger voters of color that were critical to his election in 2020," he said.
+He needs young voters to win again, he especially needs younger voters of color that were critical to his election in 2020," he told NPR.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.